 Africa Starpal Safaris presents you the best safari no other company can ever offer.
 Providing you with daily game drives and other fun activities in the most spectacular sights ever visited in Kenya, this safari will bring you closer to various wildlife that live in Maasai Mara and Semburu National Reserve.
 What are you waiting for?
 Experience the African adventure beyond your imagination now!

 On this safari, you will stay at Ashnil Camp Samburu in Samburu National Reserve and Sarova Lion Hill in Lake Nakuru National Park.

 After breakfast, you will depart for Maasai Mara.
 You will cross the Loita plains, see red-clad Maasai warriors tend their multi-colored herds among plains game.
 You will arrive in Maasai Mara in time for lunch in which afterward you will have your afternoon game drive.
-Dinner and overnight will be at Ashnil Mara Camp or similar accommodation.
+Dinner and overnight will be at Mara Sidai Camp or similar accommodation.

 You will have breakfast and leave with picnic lunches for a full day game drive inside the park.
 You will then extend your drive to the hippo point.
 Between meals, there is an optional visit to the Maasai villages for an insight to their culture.
-Meals and overnight will be at Asnil Mara Camp or similar accommodation.
+Meals and overnight will be at Mara Sidai Camp or similar accommodation.

 You will have breakfast and then depart for Nairobi, arriving at around 14:00.
 You will then be transferred to the airport for your flight home.

 Kenya is the 'Land of the Lion King' and sits at the center of the African safari experience with an outstanding variety of wild animals and "Big Five" viewing opportunities.
 Although safaris are its greatest attraction, it is a country of great diversity with much more to offer than splendid wildlife.